onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 the country well I'm sure you'll have fun

-tape script 12.2 twelve point two one what are you doing this weekend hmm if it's sunny we'll go swimming Oh sounds great
+tapescript 12.2 twelve point two one what are you doing this weekend hmm if it's sunny we'll go swimming Oh sounds great